SpyglassMC/Spyglass/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

+## dependency-npm_modules

+The exisistence of DHP comes from many other excellent developers!
+All NPM module dependencies which are installed via [NPM](https://www.npmjs.com/) can be found in [package.json](https://github.com/SPGoding/datapack-language-server/blob/master/package.json).

+## dependency-Arcensoth

+Maintains [mcdata](https://github.com/Arcensoth/mcdata), a repository that stores the latest data generated by Minecraft's data generator.
+DHP downloads data from this repository to provide version-specific completions for blocks and registries.
+See [#333](https://github.com/SPGoding/datapack-language-server/issues/333) for more details.

+## dependency-MrYurihi

+Maintains [mc-nbtdoc](https://github.com/Yurihaia/mc-nbtdoc/tree/master), a repository that stores "machine and human readable documentation for all of Minecraft's in game NBT data".
+DHP downloads genetated JSON files from this repository to provide completions and validations for version-specific NBT data.
+See [#332](https://github.com/SPGoding/datapack-language-server/issues/332) for more details.

+## dependency-Misode

+Provides [Tabula](https://github.com/misode/tabula), a lightweight localization tool which is used by DHP to help translate `src/locales/en.json` and `package.nls.json`.

+## design-BlackNight0315

+Designed the DHP's icon and the banner showed on top of this page.

+## localization-Feierwoerx

+Localization for 🇩🇪 German (`de`).

+## localization-TCasseBloc

+Localization for 🇫🇷 French (`fr`).

+## localization-ChenCMD

+Localization for 🇯🇵 Japanese (`ja`).

+## localization-SPGoding

+Localization for 🇨🇳 Simplified Chinese (`zh-cn`).

+## sponsor

-\* SPGoding used to receive financial supports, but there are no ways to sponsor spg anymore.
+SPGoding used to receive financial supports, but there are no ways to sponsor spg anymore.

 # Repository Structure